OK, so what sort of renewal did Vatican II prescribe?

 - General Problem: As I’ve already said, there was growing concern that the Church in the first half of the twentieth century suffered from a sort of prescription-based institutionalization (with bishops as junior administrators), an arbitrary professionalization which largely ignored the laity except as a source of funds, a failure to adequately engage the intellectual tendencies of the culture (think of Modernism), and a tendency to ignore key elements of the identity of the whole Church.

 - General Solution, Part 1: The Council wished to increase the Church’s self-understanding so that all the faithful would contribute to her mission.
 The text emphasizes that the Church is the kingdom of Christ “now present in mystery”, and sanctified by the Holy Spirit.
 The Church “strains toward the completed kingdom and, with all its strength, hopes and desires to be united in glory with its king” (5).
 She is both the body and the bride of Christ, emphasizing both the unity of the faithful with Christ and their nuptial relationship with Him.
-She is a visible society, a living organ of salvation: “Established by Christ as a communion of life, charity and truth, it is also used by Him as an instrument for the redemption of all, and sent forth to the whole world as the light of the world and the salt of the earth” (9).
-Given the centrality of the Church to God’s plan, the Council went on to discuss all other human groups in relationship to the Church.
+She is a visible society, a living organ of salvation: “Established by Christ as a communion of life, charity and truth, [the Church] is also used by Him as an instrument for the redemption of all, and sent forth to the whole world as the light of the world and the salt of the earth” (9).
+Given the centrality of the Church in God’s plan, the Council went on to discuss all other human groups in relationship to the Church.

 - General Solution, Part 2: Lumen Gentium is the core of the Conciliar corpus, though much of its teaching is already found in Pius XII.
 The Council emphasized that the concept of Mission is essential to the church in order to (a) fulfill Christ’s command; (b) overcome the deceptions of the devil; (c) save people from despair; and (d) “snatch them from the slavery of error and of idols…so that through charity they may grow up into full maturity in Christ” (17).
 The Fathers also emphasize that the Church “preserves from destruction and purifies whatever is good in the minds and hearts of peoples or latent in religions and cultures, raised up for the glory of God.”
 This concept of the Church as the embodiment of the mission of Christ was the understanding in which the whole Church was to grow in the work of renewal.